avantrec/soco-cli/README.md

 **Examples**: `sonos _all_ mute on` and `sonos _all_ relative_volume -10`.

 Note that `_all_` can be used with every `sonos` operation: no checking is performed to ensure that the use of `all` is appropriate, so use with caution.

+### Redirection of Actions to Coordinator Devices

+If an action is applied to a non-coordinator device, there are some cases where the action is automatically redirected to the coordinator.
+For example, if `lounge` is the coordinator speaker and `kitchen` is a grouped speaker:

+- `sonos kitchen queue` will be redirected to the `lounge` speaker, because that's the queue in use
+- `sonos kitchen volume 40` will remain directed to the `kitchen` speaker

 ## Guidelines on Playing Content